 - Big Data or Big Responsibility?
 How to Give, Not Take, with User Data

-- Power to the People: Advocate Community in Product and Engineering
+- Power to the People: Advocate for Community in Product and Engineering

 - Making Easy Work of a Career in Community